jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 .. image:: ../resources/diagrams/MMU-600.png

 SMMU has several versions including SMMUv1, SMMUv2 and SMMUv3.
-Hafnium provides support for SMMUv3 driver in both Normal and Secure World.
+Hafnium provides support for SMMUv3 driver in both normal and secure world.
 A brief introduction of SMMUv3 functionality and the corresponding software support in Hafnium is provided here.